 DSLR vs mirrorless cameras

-The shift in consumer behavior with smartphone camera capabilities rivaling a digital camera has impacted the types of cameras produced by some of the world's largest manufacturers of digital cameras.
-This has led to a change in strategy towards product design, notably making cameras more user-friendly with the same creative control through the integration of technology such as machine learning and artificial intelligence (AI) all while finding a sweet spot for pricing.
+The improvement made on the capabilities of smartphone cameras, the price of which is likely to be similar to that of a good camera, caused a shift in consumer behavior, with consumers being more inclined to buy a new smartphone instead of a new camera.
+Consequently, new types of digital have been produced by some of the world's largest manufacturers of digital cameras.
+Particularly, this has led to a change in strategy towards product design, notably making cameras more user-friendly with the same creative control through the integration of technology such as machine learning and artificial intelligence (AI) all while finding a sweet spot for pricing.
 Today, mirrorless cameras sell at almost two and a half times more than the price of a DSLR and are feature-rich in terms of software – no more is it a war of higher pixels.
-Many of the photographic equipment manufacturers are reducing the size of their photographic division: instead, they are investing more towards profitable segments in imaging technology, especially for medical and scientific applications.
+Many of the photographic equipment manufacturers are reducing the size of their photographic division: instead, they are investing more in profitable segments such as imaging technology, especially for medical and scientific applications.

 This text provides general information.
 Statista assumes no